-The augmented form of an object type T adds to T those members of the global interface type 'Object' that aren't hidden by members in T. Furthermore, if T has one or more call or construct signatures, the augmented form of T adds to T the members of the global interface type 'Function' that aren't hidden by members in T. Members in T hide 'Object' or 'Function' interface members in the following manner:
+The augmented form of an object type T adds to T those properties of the global interface type 'Object' that aren't hidden by properties in T. Furthermore, if T has one or more call or construct signatures, the augmented form of T adds to T the properties of the global interface type 'Function' that aren't hidden by properties in T. Properties in T hide 'Object' or 'Function' interface properties with the same name.